JS80P

 3. Copy the js80p.vst3 file to your VST 3 directory which is usually ~/.vst3.

-FST (VST 2.4) on Windows
+FST (VST 2.4)

 1. Download JS80P.